Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

-“While I consider myself to be a hard worker, I’ve had a specific instance where I wasn’t able to meet a deadline due to poor time management.
-This is something that I’m constantly working on, and have been making an effort to plan my days more efficiently.
+“While I consider myself to be a hard worker, there was a time at my last job when I wasn’t able to meet a deadline due to poor time management.

-I had underestimated the time it would take to complete a project that required urgent attention and wasn’t able to appropriately deliver a presentation on a new product we were working on.
-Because we had to reschedule to accommodate everyone’s availabilities, this caused a significant delay in the final design approval and manufacturing process.
+I had underestimated the time it would take to complete a project that required urgent attention and wasn’t able to deliver a presentation on a new product we were working on.
+Because we had to reschedule to accommodate everyone’s availability, this caused a delay in the final design approval and manufacturing process.

-I’ve tried several methods to improve my focus and concentration, as well as learning to prioritize tasks better.
-Although I’m still in the learning process, I haven’t missed a deadline in the past three months.”
+Since then, I’ve tried several methods to improve my focus and concentration.
+I’ve also learned to prioritize tasks better and haven’t missed a deadline since.”

 8. How would you describe your work style?

-When answering interview questions about your work style, take the opportunity to explain how you approach tasks and provide tangible examples of actions you’ve taken in the past.
+When answering interview questions about your work style, take the opportunity to explain how you approach tasks and provide examples.

 Remember that an interview is a two-way street: it’s essential that the company’s management style is a good fit for you.
-And while it’s a good idea to highlight your dedication to achieving results, it’s important to be honest with how you work best.
+That’s why it’s best to be honest about what kind of work environment enables you to thrive instead of trying to answer based on what you think the interviewer wants to hear.

 How to answer